I Built HelloBible's Voice of Customer Pipeline for ~$2 a Month.

 - WhatsApp regex broken on colons in names like ”~ Jean 3:16”.
 The first split on

 json.loadsto fail with “Extra data”.
-Fix: regex-extract the first JSON object instead of parsing the whole response.
-Real lesson on LLM output validation. - Hit the monthly Anthropic API limit at record 650/1,703 mid-classification.
-Bumped the limit, the script resumed from the checkpoint - exactly what the resumable design was built for.
-Validation of the architecture.
+Fix: regex-extract the first JSON object instead of parsing the whole response. - Hit the monthly Anthropic API limit at record 650/1,703 mid-classification.
+Bumped the limit, the script resumed from the checkpoint.
+The resumable design worked as intended.

 - Partial stats + 51 duplicates after resume because the stats dict reset on each run.
-Caught it because Claude Opus flagged that my numbers didn’t add up arithmetically.
+Claude Opus was used to audit classification consistency and flagged that my numbers didn’t add up arithmetically.
 Regenerated a clean deduplicated CSV.

 What this changes operationally

-Before the pipeline, deciding what to build next at HelloBible meant trusting whoever shouted loudest in the standup.
+Before the pipeline, deciding what to build next at HelloBible relied on individual memory and whatever feedback was freshest.
 Now the team has the data to answer three concrete questions every month:

 - What’s bothering users right now? (filter the CSV by